 A conventional mortgage can be either conforming or nonconforming.
 The former is a mortgage that meets the requirements set by the Federal Housing Finance Agency (FHFA); the most common of these stipulate that the size of the loan be set at or below certain dollar limits.
 These limits vary from state to state, and even by counties within states.
 In 2023, the conforming loan limit is $726,200 in most areas, and up to $1,089,300 in higher-priced places.

 A jumbo loan doesn’t conform to the FHFA standards due its size, so it’s considered “nonconforming.”
 If you’re buying a more expensive home in your area, you’ll need a jumbo loan.
 This allows you to borrow the amount you need for the purchase, even though that amount is higher than the conforming loan size.

-Many mortgage lenders offer jumbo loans up to $1 million, and some up to $2 million, $3 million or $5 million.
+Many mortgage lenders offer jumbo loans up to $3 million or $5 million.
 You might be able to find jumbo loans in even higher amounts, especially if you work with a mortgage broker who specializes in them.

 How to qualify for a conventional loan

 While there are several qualifying factors that impact whether you can get a conventional loan, the most important is your credit score.
 Generally, you need a score of 620, at minimum, to qualify.
 The best mortgage rates, however, go to borrowers with scores of 740 or higher.